Change of circumstances while you’re getting DLA

 There are many changes that can affect DLA and these are just some examples.

 If you’re not sure if a change affects your DLA, it’s best to tell the DWP anyway.
-Not telling them could mean you’re missing out on extra money.

 If your child lives in a care home or school